hashicorp/terraform-provider-vsphere/website/docs/d/datastore.html.markdown

 ## Attribute Reference

+The following attributes are exported:

-The only exported attribute from this data source is `id`, which represents the ID of the datastore.
+- `id` - The ID of the datastore.
+- `stats` - The disk space usage statistics for the specific datastore.
+The total datastore capacity is represented as `capacity` and the free remaining disk is represented as `free`.